 Found for the first time in the Iberian Peninsula: an ornament with eagle talons from the Neanderthal Period.

 Eagle talons are regarded as the first elements used to make jewelry by Neanderthals, a practice that spread around Southern Europe about 120,000 and 40,000 years ago.
 Now, for the first time, researchers found evidence of the ornamental uses of eagle talons in the Iberian Peninsula.
-An article published on the cover of the journal Science Advances on November 1, 2019, talks about the findings, which took place in the site of the cave Foradada in Calafell.
-The article was led by Antonio Rodríguez-Hidalgo, researcher at the Institute of Evolution in Africa (IDEA) and member of the research team in a project of the Prehistoric Studies and Research Seminar (SERP) of the UB.
+An article published on the cover of the journal Science Advances on November 1, 2019, talks about the findings, which took place at the site of the cave Foradada in Calafell.
+The article was led by Antonio Rodríguez-Hidalgo, a researcher at the Institute of Evolution in Africa (IDEA) and a member of the research team in a project of the Prehistoric Studies and Research Seminar (SERP) of the UB.

 The interest in these findings lies in the fact that it is the most modern piece of the kind so far regarding the Neanderthal period and the first one found in the Iberian Peninsula.
 This circumstance widens the temporary and geographical limits that were estimated for this kind of Neanderthal ornaments.
 This would be “the last necklace made by the Neanderthals,” according to Antonio Rodríguez-Hidalgo.

-“Neanderthals used eagle talons as symbolic elements, probably as necklace pendants, from the beginnings of the mid Palaeolithic,” notes Antonio Rodríguez-Hidalgo.
+“Neanderthals used eagle talons as symbolic elements, probably as necklace pendants, from the beginnings of the mid-Palaeolithic,” notes Antonio Rodríguez-Hidalgo.
 In particular, what researchers found in Cova Foradada are bone remains from Spanish Imperial Eagle (Aquila Adalberti), from more than 39,000 years ago, with some marks that show these were used to take the talons so as to make pendants.
 The found remains correspond to the left leg of a big eagle.
 By the looks of the marks, and analogy regarding remains from different prehistorical sites and ethnographic documentation, researchers determined that the animal was not manipulated for consumption but for symbolic reasons.
 Eagle talons are the oldest ornamental elements known in Europe, even older than seashells Homo sapiens sapiens perforated in northern Africa.

 The findings belong to the châtelperronian culture, typical from the last Neanderthals that lived in Europe, and coincided with the moment when this species got in touch with Homo sapiens sapiens, from Africa –and expanding from the Middle East.
 Actually, Juan Ignacio Morales, researcher in the program Juan de la Cierva affiliated at SERP and signer of the article, presents this use of eagle talons as ornaments could have been a cultural transmission from the Neanderthals to modern humans, who adopted this practice after reaching Europe.